Michael Harris II Player Props: Braves vs. Twins

 Michael Harris II At The Plate

-- Harris II is hitting .249 with nine doubles, a triple, six home runs and 13 walks.
+- Harris II is batting .260 with 10 doubles, a triple, six home runs and 13 walks.

-- In 58.2% of his 55 games this season, Harris II has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 58.9% of his games this year (33 of 56), Harris II has picked up at least one hit, and in nine of those games (16.1%) he recorded more than one.

-- Looking at the 55 games he has played this season, he's hit a home run in six of them (10.9%), and in 2.9% of his trips to the dish.
+- Looking at the 56 games he has played this season, he's hit a home run in six of them (10.7%), and in 2.9% of his trips to the plate.

-- Harris II has driven in a run in 12 games this year (21.8%), including five games with more than one RBI (9.1%).
-He has also driven in three or more of his team's runs in three contests.
+- In 12 games this year (21.4%), Harris II has picked up an RBI, and in five of those games (8.9%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 29.1% of his games this year, with more than one run scored in 10.9%.
+- In 30.4% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.